f3rnando/crypti-whitepaper.md/crypti-whitepaper.md

 __The following is a list of fees for different types of transactions:__

-0.1% of amount sent for a spend transaction.5 XCR for registering a second passphrase.100 XCR for registering a username.100 XCR for registering as a delegate.1 XCR to add a contact.500 XCR to register a dapp.5 XCR per member for registering a multi-signature group.Delegates receive the fees from all transactions of the last block cycle (101 blocks).
+* 0.1% of amount sent for a spend transaction
+* .5 XCR for registering a second passphrase
+* .100 XCR for registering a username
+* .100 XCR for registering as a delegate
+* .1 XCR to add a contact
+* .500 XCR to register a dapp
+* .5 XCR per member for registering a multi-signature group.

+Delegates receive the fees from all transactions of the last block cycle (101 blocks).
 Fees are split equally between all delegates who created a block in that cycle.
 Delegates who missed creating a block assigned to them during that cycle are not paid.

 #### __3c.
 Peer__-__to__-__Peer__

-We are using a standard P2P network5, which works on top of the http protocol, and uses json formatted data as a method of data inter-change.
+We are using a standard P2P network[[5]](https://en.wikipedia.org/wiki/Peer-to-peer), which works on top of the http protocol, and uses json formatted data as a method of data inter-change.
 The P2P module captures the following information about each peer:

 Version
 OSIP